inbo/tutorials/content/tutorials/development_docker/index.md

 You start at a base image (e.g. a `rocker`) and add additional software via Dockerfile layers.
 This is good practice, and encouraged: if you publish an analysis, provide a tested container recipe with it.

-However, this alone does not solve the problem of version conflicts.
+However, this alone does not solve the problem of version conflicts and deprecation.
-Documenting the versions of packages you used is an extra step, for which [other tools are available](https://doi.org/10.1038/d41586-023-01469-0).
+Documenting the versions of packages you used is an extra step, for which [other tools are available](https://doi.org/10.1038/d41586-023-01469-0):

 -   It is good practice to report the exact versions of the software used upon publication ([see here, for example](https://arca-dpss.github.io/manual-open-science/requirements-chapter.html)).
 - Version control such as `git` will track the changes within your own texts, scripts, even version snapshots and Dockerfiles.